Shift3/standards-and-practices/best-practices/development-tools/docker/README.md

 6. [docker restart](https://docs.docker.com/engine/reference/commandline/restart/) - Used to restart one of more containers
 7. [docker stats](https://docs.docker.com/engine/reference/commandline/stats/) - Used to display the resources your containers are using
 8. [docker stop](https://docs.docker.com/engine/reference/commandline/stop/) - Used to stop a running container
-9. [docker-compose down](https://docs.docker.com/compose/reference/down/) - Used to stop all docker-compose services
+9. [docker compose down](https://docs.docker.com/engine/reference/commandline/compose_down/) - Used to stop all docker compose services
-10. [docker-compose up](https://docs.docker.com/compose/reference/up/) - Used to start all containers in a docker-compose.yml file
+10. [docker compose up](https://docs.docker.com/engine/reference/commandline/compose_up/) - Used to start all containers in a docker compose.yml file

 ### General FAQ and Troubleshooting

 #### I installed a new package, but when running my project the container cannot find the package.
 Why can’t my container find the package?

 Depending on how the Dockerfile is set up, Docker may be aware of the new package.
-In most cases, you can solve this by running `docker-compose down` and then `docker-compose up —build`.
+In most cases, you can solve this by running `docker compose down` and then `docker compose up —build`.
 The`—build` is the real key here, which forces the container to rebuild itself and then will install any new dependencies!

 #### I changed my database username (or password) and its not reflecting when I try to connect to the database.
 How can I change my database user or password?

 If you used Docker to set up your database, the user and password are created when the container is created and this will not change unless the container is recreated.
-Before making any changes, backup your database, then run `docker-compose down -v` and then `docker-compose up` (with the new credentials in compose or through environment variables).
+Before making any changes, backup your database, then run `docker compose down -v` and then `docker compose up` (with the new credentials in compose or through environment variables).
 NOTE: This will destroy your database, so if you need the data please back it up first.

 Another option is to connect to the database using the old credentials, and create the user using the database language itself.